‘Rick And Morty’ Season 3: Release Date Update Offered, VR Game About To Launch

-Rick and Morty Season 3 is nowhere near its highly anticipated premiere.
+Rick and Morty Season 3 is not coming out anytime soon.
 In a recent interview, series creator Dan Harmon offered a sought-after update on the upcoming season, saying that animators are still working on it and that the process usually takes “a really long time.”

 Over the last year, Harmon has been on the receiving end of fans’ complaints over the Rick and Morty Season 3 debut, which many have been impatiently waiting for since 2015.
 Avid fans have been trolling the series creator since he announced in early 2016 that Season 3 will be finished before the end of the year.
 But in November, he backtracked on his previous statement, saying that he really can’t say when Rick and Morty Season 3 will be done.